cr0mll/cyberclopaedia/Reconnaissance/OSINT/Domain Name Enumeration.md

 ;; MSG SIZE  rcvd: 59
 ```

-Note that usually the SOA for domains of smaller organizations, isn't actually a part of that domain, but is usually instead a server providing by a hosting company.
+Note that usually the SOA for domains of smaller organizations, isn't actually a part of that domain, but is instead a server provided by a hosting company.

 Notice how in the answer section for `google.com` there was a `dns-admin.google.com` domain?
 That's actually not a domain, it's an email address and should be read as `dns-admin@google.com`.
 Yep, DNS stores emails in zone files, too.
 But how do you figure out which one is a hostname and which is an email address?
 The email address comes last.